 Call for Talks

-The 12th Haskell Implementors’ Workshop is to be held alongside ICFP 2020 this year in New Jersey.
+The 12th Haskell Implementors’ Workshop is to be held alongside ICFP 2020 this year virtually.
 It is a forum for people involved in the design and development of Haskell implementations, tools, libraries, and supporting infrastructure, to share their work and discuss future directions and collaborations with others.

 Talks and/or demos are proposed by submitting an abstract, and selected by a small program committee.
 There will be no published proceedings.
 The workshop will be informal and interactive, with open spaces in the timetable and room for ad-hoc discussion, demos and lightning talks.